zestyai/engineering-test-backend/README.md

 - "zone_density" | description: Array of [density of each building's area as a ratio to parcel area, dimensionless] | type: List[float]
 ***

 ## Submission instructions

-Send us your completed application's code by email, or create and give us access to a new private GitHub repository.
+Send us the completed application's code by email, or create and provide access to a new private GitHub repository.

-Include instructions on how to run your app, and a list of what features you implemented.
-Add any comments or things you want the reviewer to consider when looking at your submission.
-You don't need to be too detailed, as there will likely be a review done with you where you can explain what you've done.
+Include instructions on how to run the app, and a list of what features were implemented.
+Add any comments or things for the reviewer to consider when looking at the submission.
+No need to be too detailed; there will likely be a review done during the in-person interview where we can expand on the implementation.